RBD: 2023: Soy Rebelde Tour

-On December 14, 2022, von Uckermann archived all of his Instagram posts and deleted his profile picture, with no explanation.
+On 14 December 2022, von Uckermann archived all of his Instagram posts and deleted his profile picture, with no explanation.
 A day later, Chávez did the same thing, leading fans to speculate things related to the group.
-That same day, fans noticed Dulce María was beginning to archive posts and found a Brazilian ticket website with a page for RBD.
-Soon after, Anahí archived all her posts and also removed her profile picture.
+That same day, fans noticed María was beginning to archive posts and found a Brazilian ticket website with a page for RBD.
+Soon after, Puente archived all her posts and also removed her profile picture.
 She was followed by the group's official account, which did the same thing.
-The next day, Perroni cleansed her own Instagram page, and Dulce María finished the day after.
+The next day, Perroni cleansed her own Instagram page, and María finished the day after.
 The page T6H Entertainment also took part in this blackout.

-On December 19, the band's Instagram account posted a video that included a scene from the telenovela Rebelde, intercut with footage of the five members during a dinner at Puente's house from November 20.
-The end of the video showed a link called "soyrebelde.mundo", where fans could register and included a countdown to January 19, 2023, with the text "Prepare your ties" written above.
+On 19 December, the band's Instagram account posted a video that included a scene from the telenovela Rebelde, intercut with footage of the five members during a dinner at Puente's house from 20 November.
+The end of the video showed a link called "soyrebelde.mundo", where fans could register and included a countdown to 19 January 2023, with the text "Prepare your ties" written above.
+On the scheduled date, a 3-minute video confirming their Soy Rebelde reunion tour was displayed in public spaces in cities such as Los Angeles, New York City, Chicago, São Paulo, Rio de Janeiro and Mexico City, where fans gathered to witness the announcement.
+Titled Soy Rebelde Tour, it initially comprised 26 dates and was scheduled to begin on 25 August 2023, from El Paso and continue throughout the U.S, Brazil and Mexico, ending on 2 December 2023, in Mexico City.

-Documentary about the group

-In late 2012, Pedro Damián told Televisa that the group would return to the stage in 2013.
-According to Damián, the project was to do something amazing and interesting, "Let's talk to them.
-Let's convince them to do something amazing, something interesting."
-He stated he was determined to revive the group and would be chatting with members and try to convince them to reunite.
-Following Damián's statements, Dulce María said in an interview with Televisa that it was too early for a comeback; however, she did not rule out the possibility of ever doing a reunion with her former group members.
-"I do not know about the future," she stated in the interview, "but right now there's no way.
-Each of us are focused on his or her career.
-It's still very early.
-But never say never."
-Around the same time, in an interview for MTV Brasil, Christian Chávez said it was possible for a reunion in 2014, which was confirmed by Damián.
-On July 27, 2013, however, there was no official statement from Maite Perroni, Poncho Herrera, Uckermann, Anahí, Dulce of this occurring or a set date.

-With resistance from some members, Damián decided to develop a documentary about the group in celebration of the sextet's 10 year anniversary.
-In an interview with Televisa, Damián said he will have something more concrete on the project later in the year, "I have something like 800 hours of recordings ...
-We are already working."
+Due to its success and demand, additional dates were added in several cities including Los Angeles, Miami and New York City right after, and four new shows were added in Medellín in Colombia in February.
+The tour broke several records, including having the most shows at the Foro Sol in Mexico City, a record previously held by Puerto Rican rappers Daddy Yankee and Bad Bunny.
+The concert series was completely sold out, with both the original dates and the added shows.
+More shows were added later, with the final date now being on 21 December, at the Estadio Azteca.
+The tour began on 25 August, at El Paso, Texas, at the Sun Bowl Stadium.